Taggy & Co. Visit Abyssinia: These are my impressions of Addis Ababa, Ethiopia, which I visited with my family for a few days around August 2014.

 You don't go to another country to be snide; you go as a guest, behave yourself accordingly.

 I noted how the place smelled different than what I was accustomed to; I assumed we smelled different to them too.
 Any public transportation system anywhere in the world will confirm that every nation has a particular "scent" so I wouldn't be too smug, my fellow tourist; you smell too.

 Then we come to the effortless beauty of Ethiopia.
 The grace, the languid movement that does not hide the energy within.
-It's like watching a resting Panther.
-The people move slowly and gracefully but you feel they can start running or can break into dance in a heartbeat.
+It's like watching a resting panther.
+The people move slowly and gracefully but you feel they can start running or break into dance in a heartbeat.

-I would have been more intimidated by the gorgeous physiques that surrounded me, had I believed it was in any way attainable.
+I would have been more intimidated by the gorgeous physiques that surrounded me, had I believed they were in any way attainable.
 Seeing as I am not delusional, I absorbed the beauty like any appreciative star gazer.

 The faces that surrounded me spoke to me of the heart of Africa, the kingdoms of Abyssinia.
 Regal, natural and effortless.
 My husband remarked at the absence of bleached complexions.
 I replied that they were comfortable within themselves, which is how I would describe the Ethiopia I saw.
 Unpretentious.
 Unassuming.
 Confident.